 Bilberry is also thought to improve night vision.
 A close relative of the blueberry, bilberry is high in a certain type of bioflavonoid that speeds the regeneration of rhodopsin, the purple pigment used by the eyes’ rods.
 British air force pilots in World War II ate bilberry jam to improve their night vision during evening sorties.

-If you are at the stage of the Rebuild Your Vision Program where you are still wearing your glasses, choose glasses with an anti-reflective coating to reduce glare.
+- If you are still wearing your glasses, choose glasses with an anti-reflective coating to reduce glare.

 - Keep glasses-including sunglasses-clean.
 Having dirt on the inside or outside of your lenses can disturb the filtering of light and scatter it, making it more difficult to see and increasing an already existing vision problem.

 - Keep your car windshield and car windows clean, both inside and out.
 Having dirt and debris on your windshield makes it harder to see, especially at night.